-The Pixel’s stand out feature is its Gorilla Glass-covered touch screen display.
-While it is the first Chrome device with a touch screen, its main highlight is the display.
+The Pixel’s standout feature is its Gorilla Glass-covered touchscreen display.
+While it’s the first Chrome device with a touchscreen, its main highlight is the display.
 It is the highest screen density display ever used on a laptop.

-With a screen size of 12.85 inches and a resolution of 2560 x 1700, it is aiming directly at the MacBook Pro with Retina Display.
+With a screen size of 12.85 inches and a resolution of 2560×1700, it’s aiming directly at the MacBook Pro with Retina Display.

-It is a very sleek design, using Apple’s uni-body like construction.
-It is a very premium product.
-The design is finished off with backlit chiclet keyboard, glass touchpad, impressive speakers, noise cancelling microphone and a HD camera.
+It is a very sleek design, using Apple’s unibody-like construction.
+It’s a very premium product.
+The design is finished off with backlit chiclet keyboard, glass touchpad, impressive speakers, noise cancelling microphone and an HD camera.

-Under the hood, you will find the speediest Chromebook ever.
-Featuring a 1.8Ghz Dual Core Intel i5 CPU with a Intel HD 4000 graphics chip.
-4GB RAM and 32 or 64GB SSD.
+Under the hood, you’ll find the speediest Chromebook ever, featuring a 1.8Ghz Dual Core Intel i5 CPU, Intel HD 4000 graphics chip, 4GB RAM and 32 or 64GB SSD.
 Connectivity options include dual-band 802.11n WiFi and Bluetooth 3.0.
-The usually array of ports include two USB 2.0 jacks, Mini DisplayPort, headphone jack and a SD Card slot.
+The usually array of ports include two USB 2.0 jacks, Mini DisplayPort, headphone jack and an SD card slot.

-With such a high spec premium Chrome device, comes a high price.
-The WiFi-only 32GB Pixel costs $1,299/£1,049 available today.
-With an WiFi/LTE model with 64GB arriving in April priced at $1,449.
-Google has also thrown in 1TB of Google Drive storage for 3 years, which is worth noting would usually cost $1799.64.
+With such a high-spec premium Chrome device, comes a high price.
+The WiFi-only 32GB Pixel costs $1,299/£1,049 and is available today.
+A WiFi/LTE model with 64GB is set to arrive in April priced at $1,449.
+Google has also thrown in 1TB of Google Drive storage for 3 years – something that would usually cost $1799.64.

-While Chrome devices have usually been low-cost secondary computers, Google has certainly aimed this device at the high end of the market to combat Apple’s Macbook Air and Microsoft’s Surface RT device.
-It will be very interesting to see if this device will pay off, if the price is too high for consumers.
+While Chrome devices have usually been low-cost secondary computers, Google has certainly aimed this device at the high-end of the market to combat Apple’s Macbook Air and Microsoft’s Surface RT devices.
+It will be very interesting to see if this device will pay off or if the price is too high for consumers.